Daniel-KM/Omeka-S-module-ArchiveRepertory/README.md

 folder.

 Currently, when a collection is moved, files are not moved until each item is updated.
 The files are still available.
-This avoids a long process.
-To update each folder, it’s possible to batch edit items without any operation, so a job will be launched and files will be moved automatically.
+It avoids a long process.
+To update each folder, it is possible to batch edit items without any operation, so a job will be launched and files will be moved automatically.

 This module can be used with [Clean Url] for an improved user experience and for a better search engine optimization.